spconwaygis/arc/README.md

 	ps_button - Traverses attribute field structure of tile layout to get path associated with selected shapefile and opens it in  Photoshop

-	load_from_timer - Imports tiles that have been checked out in the QSI production timer into ArcMap - removes previous TIF group and loads all rasters into a new gourp.
+	load_from_timer - Imports tiles that have been checked out in the QSI production timer into ArcMap - removes previous TIF group and loads all rasters into a new gourp. - Dependant on lyr group file.

 arcmap_patch_button_implementation:

 	error_patch_ps - Traverses attribute field structure of tile layout and patch layout to get path associated with selected shapefile and opens all associated patch tiles in Photoshop

-	load_error_patch_from_timer - Imports only the error patches associated with the tiles checked out in the QSI production timer - removes previous TIF group and loads all rasters into a new gourp.
+	load_error_patch_from_timer - Imports only the error patches associated with the tiles checked out in the QSI production timer - removes previous TIF group and loads all rasters into a new gourp. - Dependant on lyr group file.